Nov. 18, 2018

 Which is good.
 Jerry is a stalwart.
 But hearing him say so made me think, what if new generations’ expectations and senses are so degraded, they won’t care anymore that the tapwater smells bad, because that’s just how the water is; they won’t really remark anymore that you can’t get certain kinds of seafood, because that’s how things are (and who, anyway, ever did go see a coral reef?) – and don’t care anymore if you can’t freely lie down in a meadow and breathe the air deeply.
 Or care that you can’t go outdoors between noon and 3:00, “because it’s nice indoors in the air-conditioning.”

 Don’t we already live in a compromised degraded world, which, if it were portrayed thirty years ago in a sci-fi movie, would have looked like preposterous toxic filth and competitive meanness and unthinkable dystopia. – The climate-refugee migrations, the multitudes drowning as their boats capsize in the Mediterranean, the well-water you can’t drink because it’s full of fracking chemicals (Pennsylvania) or agricultural shit (Nebraska and Iowa).
 People are living in this.
 People think this is how it is.
 Nobody thinks it’s wrong.

-What makes me think this way is our new president.
+The new POTUS is what makes me think this way.
 His vulgarity and dishonesty are getting routinized.
 People get used to things.
 He’s changing the discourse permanently.
 People will think that gangsterish banana-republic politics and open bigotry are the real world.
 A world of “integrity” will be treated as mythic or legendary or naive.
 Same with a natural world that was once benign.

 * * * *